Petti-Lab/scrnaseq.tutorials.github.io/index.md

 LSF_DOCKER_PRESERVE_ENVIRONMENT=false bsub -Is -G compute-group -n 4 -q siteman-interactive -M 32000000 -R 'select[mem>32000] span[hosts=1] rusage[mem=32000]' -a 'docker(satijalab/seurat)' /bin/bash
 ```

-In the Start R (by typing ‘R’ at the command line) and load some R libraries as follows:
+In the interactive session, start R (by typing ‘R’ at the command line) and load some R libraries as follows:

 ```R
 library("Seurat");